NikhilPrasad0497/KodeKloud/README.md

 Contains Source Code for Project **Ansible_Lampstack_project**.

-Also has yaml files for different exercises like **Conditionals, Blocks, FileContent, Variables, User and Group** etc.
+Also has yaml files for different exercises like **Conditionals, Blocks, FileContent, Variables, User and Group, File Separation, Roles** etc.